Pataudi Road railway station

 Pataudi Road railway station is a major railway station in Gurgaon district, Haryana.
 Its code is PTRD.
 It serves Pataudi city.
 The station consists of three platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.
-The station is connects Pataudi town to Delhi and Gurgaon and other important cities in India like Mumbai, Kolkata, Ahmadabad, Ajmer, Jaisalmer, Bhagat Ki Kothi, Jaipur as well as near by areas.
+The station connects Pataudi town to Delhi and Gurgaon and other important cities in India like Mumbai, Kolkata, Ahmadabad, Ajmer, Jaisalmer, Bhagat Ki Kothi, Jaipur as well as near by areas.
 The station located on 4 km from Pataudi.

 Major trains

 Some of the important trains that runs from Pataudi Road are :